Newbury Building Society Conveyancing Lender Panel Compliance Tool

 Check your firm’s panel Status

 Lexsure’s COMPLETIONmonitor is an online pre- and post-completion checklist for residential conveyancing lawyers.
-It is supported by PI insurers.
-COMPLETIONmonitor is a unique risk management tool.
+It is supported by PI insurers such as AmTrust.
+It is a unique risk mitigation tool.

 Find a Law Firm approved by Newbury Building Society

-Mortgage companies frequently vary their requirements.
+Mortgage companies often vary their requirements.
 The BSA instructions from Newbury Building Society are not guidelines, they are instructions from a client.
 As with many clients, instructions can change - and they do change, over time:

 A Timeline of Policy Changes